The Nine Consciousness: Definition

 The Nine Consciousness levels firstly consists of the five senses (touch, taste, sight, hearing, smell.)
 One is aware of these five consciousness levels from the moment they are born, taking in information about the outside world.

 The sixth consciousness is when one learns to understand what is being taken in from the five senses.
 This is the level that integrates all the sensory input gathered by the first five levels.
 It achieves this by processing all the data and information, then identifies what is communicated.
 One is able to make judgments about one's external perceptions through this sixth level.
 An example would be holding an orange, and knowing that it is the orange fruit, instead of simply an orange ball.
 All six levels form the sentient mind.

 The seventh consciousness, unlike the prior six levels, is directed towards one's inner thoughts without sensory input.
-Also known as "mano" in Sanskrit, this level deals with the abstract, and helps us "apprehend and express the unseen, or spiritual, side of life."
+Also known as "mano" in Sanskrit, this level deals with the abstract, and helps "apprehend and express the unseen, or spiritual, side of life."
 One can then distinguish between good and evil, and discern oneself from others.
 Attaining this consciousness also means one would be aware of the self, with the ability to detach or attach.
 Understanding one's self then results in assertiveness over one's gender, identity, nationality, etc.

 Buddhism warns that as this level is similar to the concept of one's ego, being controlled by this consciousness can lead to insecurity.

 The next level is the eight consciousness, or in Sanskrit "alaya", better known as the "storehouse consciousness".
 The "storehouse" accumulates all of one's karmic energy through interacting with others, as well as the causes and effects of one's actions.
 It stores all of one's thoughts, words, and deeds throughout a lifetime.